Bachelor of Science in Nursing - BSN

 - Collaborate with patients, families, health care providers, and others in the provision of care;

 - Integrate principles of leadership and management in the provision and coordination of care;

 - Demonstrate self-direction in learning and professional development.

-Admission to the upper division professional nursing program is competitive based on a minimum cumulative GPA of 2.5 on a 4.0 scale and completion of all university required and prerequisite courses with a grade of “C” or higher.
+Admission to the upper division professional nursing program through the BGSU/UT Nursing Consortium is competitive based on a minimum cumulative GPA of 2.5 on a 4.0 scale and completion of all university required and prerequisite courses with a grade of “C” or higher.
 Because the number of seats available for starting upper division study each semester is limited, students are encouraged to obtain at least a 3.5 cumulative GPA.

 Applications are submitted to the Nursing Advisor office by January 1st for Summer admission, May 1st for Fall admission, and September 1st for Spring admission.
 At the time of application, students must have completed all prerequisite courses and most of the university required courses.
 Applications are not processed if transcripts that document completion of prerequisite courses are missing.

 Evaluation of all candidates for admission will include but not be limited to academic progression (including age of course work); review of all course work (including failed, repeated, incomplete, no grade, in progress) and completion of prerequisite courses.